nmslib/hnswlib/README.md

     * `M` defines tha maximum number of outgoing connections in the graph ([ALGO_PARAMS.md](ALGO_PARAMS.md)).

 * `add_items(data, data_labels, num_threads = -1)` - inserts the `data`(numpy array of vectors, shape:`N*dim`) into the structure.
-    * `labels` is an optional N-size numpy array of integer labels for all elements in `data`.
     * `num_threads` sets the number of cpu threads to use (-1 means use default).
     * `data_labels` specifies the labels for the data.
 If index already has the elements with the same labels, their features will be updated.
 Note that update procedure is slower than insertion of a new element, but more memory- and query-efficient.
     * Thread-safe with other `add_items` calls, but not with `knn_query`.